 A self-test video can be found here: Self-Test Video

 Up to 1 in 3 people who have COVID-19 have no symptoms and could be spreading it without knowing.
 Getting into a regular habit of testing twice a week will help stop the virus spreading, keeping your family and friends safer.

-Your child should also continue testing twice a week, at home, throughout the Easter school holidays.
-We will be sending home enough kits to last throughout the Easter holidays.
+Your child should also continue testing twice a week, at home, throughout the school holidays.

 This does not replace testing for those with symptoms.
 If you have symptoms you must self-isolate immediately, book a PCR test and follow national guidelines.